 What is the Compensation for Investment Consultants?

 As with many consultant firms, the hours are long but the compensation is commensurate.
 Glassdoor reports generous compensation for investment consultants from the major firms-Cambridge Associates reported average salary of $133,282, Towers Watson revealed a $127,595 average and Mercer Investments was reported as $83, 910.12 According to the Bureau of Labor Statistics, management consulting has a fast expected growth rate of 24% through 2018, versus a 10% growth rate for the average industry.13 The BLS adds that many employers seek individuals with an MBA, or a related discipline.14 For investment consultants, this would likely be an MBA with a concentration in finance.

 How do I Become an Investment Consultant?

-Contact the major players in the investment consulting such as Mercer Investment Consulting, Towers Watson and Cambridge Associates.
-To give yourself the best chance for a career in finance with an investment consulting firm, you may also consider pursue the CFA Institutes’ Certified Investment Performance Measurement (CIPM).
+Contact the major players in the investment consulting jobs such as Mercer Investment Consulting, Towers Watson, and Cambridge Associates.
+To give yourself the best chance for a career in finance with an investment consulting firm, you may also consider pursuing the CFA Institutes’ Certified Investment Performance Measurement (CIPM).
 This certification deals extensively with performance attribution.
-PwC estimates there will be $30 trillion of sacrosanct pension funds in North America alone by 2020.15 While investment consulting has its detractors, we don’t expect their advice to be going anywhere soon.
+PwC estimates there will be $30 trillion of sacrosanct pension funds in North America alone by 2020.15 While investment consulting jobs have detractors, we don’t expect their advice to be going anywhere soon.
 There’s simply too much at stake.